glfs-book/slfs/CONTRIBUTING.md

 #### 3.1.1.1. `.github/workflows/`
-This directory contains YAML files that are used by Github CIs to render the book and put it up on the LFS QOL website hosted on Github.
+This directory contains YAML files that are used by Github CIs to render the book and put it up on the SLFS website hosted on Github.
 It rarely needs updating.
 #### 3.1.1.2. `archive/`
 This directory contains XML files that are no longer considered needed or